ritiksahusa/Word-Frequency/README.md

 # Word-Frequency
-finds frequency of individual word in a file and output in the form of a dictionary
+finds frequency of individual word in a text file and output in the form of a dictionary